dalance/svlint/md/explanation-default_nettype_none.md

 is present or if the `` `resetall`` directive is specified, implicit nets are of type `wire`."

-SystemVerilog makes a distiction between variables (only 0 or 1 drivers) and nets (0 or more drivers).
+SystemVerilog makes a distinction between variables (only 0 or 1 drivers) and nets (0 or more drivers).
 IEEE1364-2001 (Verilog) uses variables as abstractions for data storage elements (`reg`, `integer`, `real`, `time`, `realtime`).